Attempts to use the IBM Rational Integration Tester (RIT) Run Command test action result in a "not found" error or hang.

 $ . ~/.profile ; my_command.sh

-Note: Depending on the type of shell configured for the user, you may need to run different profile files.
+Note: Depending on the type of shell configured for the user, you might need to run different profile files.

 If you try to use a command that opens another shell or logs into another system, you need to convert both into a single command.
 This command must invoke the shell and the program together.
 Speak to your system administrator to see if this is possible.